The Case for Rational Persuasion: Great Delusion or Genuine Change of Mind

 Abstract

-This paper focuses on a defense of rational persuasion against challenges that deterministic views of free will present.
-These are questions regarding ontology, epistemology and the philosophy of mind, drawing on research from neuroscience and evolutionary biology.
-Three positions: Hard Determinism, Compatibilism and Libertarianism are analyzed extensively.
-Arguments are given for why the first two monist philosophies cannot account for free, rational persuasion and therefore some form of substance dualism is advised as the best explanation of human freedom and rationality.
-The possibility of creating a sentient, strong artificial intelligence indistinguishable from human beings is discussed, and in the light of this work it is proposed that while such entity may be very persuasive, it cannot benefit from the kind of conscious experience, freedom and rationality humans have.
+This thesis defends the idea that genuine rational persuasion is possible even in the face of deterministic views of free will.
+It addresses issues in ontology (what exists), epistemology (how we know), and philosophy of mind, drawing on findings from neuroscience and evolutionary biology.
+Three positions are examined in depth: Hard Determinism (everything is fixed, so there is no free will), Compatibilism (free will can coexist with determinism), and Libertarianism about free will (free will is real and not determined).
+The thesis argues that the first two monist views cannot account for free, rational persuasion and therefore recommends some form of substance dualism—the view that mind and body are distinct—as the best explanation of human freedom and rationality.
+It also considers whether a sentient, strong artificial intelligence indistinguishable from human beings could be created, and proposes that while such an entity might be highly persuasive, it would not share the kind of conscious experience, freedom, and rationality humans have.

 Keywords